iquipsys-positron/iqp-docs-cmdlets/configurations/Rules.md

 - Id < String >

     A rule id.
 Required parameter.
-Can be retrieved from Get-IqsRules
+Can be retrieved from Get-IqsEventRules

 - < CommonParameters >